-By Atlanta Defense Attorney Bubba Head
+By: Atlanta DUI Defense Attorney William C. “Bubba” Head

 The DS-1205S Supplemental Chemical Test Report is used in conjunction with the DS-1205 Administrative License Suspension and Chemical Test Report.
-The DS-1205S is used to notify the Department of Driver Services of the final breath test results for a driving under the influence (DUI) of alcohol arrest.
+The DS-1205S is used to notify the Department of Driver Services of the final breath test results for driving under the influence (DUI) of alcohol arrest.

 The first section of the form is where the arresting officer inputs the incident data.
 This includes the incident date and time as well as the county and road of occurrence.
 The officer must also indicate the DUI citation number, if the driver was operating a commercial vehicle, and if hazardous materials were present.